Aventus-Network-Services/avn-api/README.md

  ```

 ### Nonce caching
-Part of the sdk functionality is to send transactions via the Avn gateway to the Avn parachain.
+Part of the sdk functionality is to send transactions via the AvN gateway to the AvN parachain.
 These transactions require various nonces to be specified to ensure they are safe from replay attacks.
-The sdk supports 2 types of nonce caching:
+This SDK supports 2 types of nonce caching:
 - Local cache (default): this is an in-memory cache attached to the single instance of the sdk.
-This setup **is not recommended** for setups where there multiple instances of the sdk processing the same user requests.
-Example: a multi pod setup running a backend for the same frontend application.
+This setup **is not recommended** if there are multiple instances of the SDK processing the same user requests.
+Example: a multi pod setup running multiple backends for the same frontend application.
-- Remote cache: this allows the user to specify a remote cache [via an INonceCacheProvider interface](./lib/caching/interfaces.ts) enabling multiple separate intances of the sdk to access the same nonce cache.
+- Remote cache: this allows the user to specify a remote cache [via an INonceCacheProvider interface](./lib/caching/interfaces.ts) enabling multiple separate intances of the SDK to access the same nonce storage.
 If this mode is selected, a `cacheProvider` must be specified in the options.
-Please see [this provider](./lib/caching/inMemoryNonceCacheProvider.ts) to get an idea of how to implement one.
+Please see [this provider](./lib/caching/inMemoryNonceCacheProvider.ts) to get started on how to implement one.

-To set one of this mode, pass in the following options when creating an instance of the sdk
+To set one of these modes, pass in the following options when creating an instance of the SDK
  ```
  import { AvnApi, NonceCacheType } from 'avn-api';